Name the competent person

 Typical items

 If you were cited under 1926.451, your Form OSHA-2 likely references one or more of these.
-Your packet breaks each one down with deadlines, evidence needs, and an assigned owner.
+The packet breaks each one down with abatement steps, proof needs, and an assigned owner.

 Your actual citation will match one of these sub-codes exactly.
 The packet parses the CFR reference on your Form OSHA-2 and builds the correct item-level response.